Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Results and discussions

-As we have discussed earlier, the asymmetry between $k^-$ and $k^+$ should depend on net baryon density due to the contribution of net strangeness from the hyperon sector.
-So one should expect a larger yield of $k^+$ than $k^-$ at higher baryon density($\mu_B$).
-We have observed this pattern with both centrality and $\sqrt{s}$.
-At lower BES energies the ratio is far from unity due to higher net baryon density.
-This approaches $1$ as the collision energy increases.
-At LHC energy, the yields of particle and anti-particle become equal as no net baryon is deposited in the collision region.
-With $N_{part}$, a commensurating trend has been observed following the value of $\mu_B$.
+The asymmetry between $K^-$ and $K^+$ depends on net baryon density and net strangeness from the hyperon sector.
+One should expect a larger yield of $K^+$ than $K^-$ at higher baryon density($\mu_B$).
+We have observed this pattern with both centrality and $\sqrt{s_{NN}}$.
+At lower RHIC-BES energies, the ratio is far from unity due to higher net baryon density and approaches $1$ as the collision energy increases.
+The yields of particle and anti-particle become equal at LHC as baryon transparency takes over, and the medium starts with zero net baryon density.
+With $N_{part}$, a commensurable trend has been observed following the value of $\mu_B$.
+At peripheral bins of lower collision energies, our model has overestimated the $K^-/K^+$ ratio.
+This overestimation has occurred as an interplay between the $\bar{p}/p$ ratio and the constraint $NetS=0$.
+The $\mu_B$ decreases towards peripheral and non-central collision following the $\bar{p}/p$ ratio, which results in a lower density of $\Lambda$ and other hyperons.
+On the other hand, to maintain the strangeness neutrality, thermal parameters adjust to produce a larger thermal density of $K^-$, which results in this overestimation.